kswada77/ImageNet/README.md

 ---
-## 2. Download the datasets from Academic Torrents
+## 2. Download ILSVRC 2012 datasets by torrenting
 * By clicking the downloaded torrent file, you can start application "Transmission" (if you use Ubuntu 18.04 LTS) to download dataset.

 * **You may need to change configuration of "Transmission"** to start download dataset.